How to Make a Beautiful Kickstarter Video: The Lattes, Lies, and Lessons

 When Quirk Meets Chaos: The Kickstarter Hall of Fame (and Infamy)

 • The Coolest Cooler: This ingenious pitch blended the necessity of an icebox with the Coolsidepower of a blender and Bluetooth speaker.
-It’s essentially summer distilled into gadget formulary.
+It’s essentially summer distilled into gadget form.

-• Exploding Kittens: Every cmo’s dream crowd-sourced card game—proving once again that cat-based puns hold a power past our earthly analyzing.
+• Exploding Kittens: Every cmo’s dream crowd-sourced card game—proving once again that cat-based puns hold a power past our earthly understanding.

 • Something Surreal: Ahem, this niche campaign once collected funds simply for potato salad.
 Serving as a satirical nod to crowdfunding culture, it beautifully demonstrated that sometimes, absurdity is the pitch.